cityofaustin/vision-zero/editor/testing.md

 - Reset filters button appears when sort column is changed
 - Column sort setting is persisted when refresh page
 - Loading spinner appearas when column sort triggers data refetch
-- Use download button to export records
+- Use download button to export records to csv
 - Download modal: Info banner appears with message about # of records to be downloaded
 - Download modal: Download button is disabled and displays a spinner while data is being fetched
 - Download modal: use Download button to save exported data